Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 • If you experience obstacles to staying on treatment, there are resources to help you overcome those barriers.

-• Be open with your doctor about your priorities and any challenges.
+• Be open with your doctor about your treatment goals and any challenges.

-In the last decade, there have been many significant advances in cancer research, including new treatments.
+In the last decade, there have been many significant advances in cancer research, including new treatments that have improved survival rates.
 By partnering with your cancer care team — which may include your oncologist, primary care provider, and oncology nursing team — you can ensure that your treatment plan is tailored to your condition and needs.
 After initial treatment of multiple myeloma, which may involve high-dose chemotherapy followed by a stem cell transplant, maintenance therapy is usually prescribed.
 Maintenance therapy helps keep myeloma from relapsing (when a disease comes back after a period of improvement).

 Maintenance therapy may include a combination of oral and injected drugs.
 Oral drugs used during maintenance therapy may include corticosteroids, such as dexamethasone and immunomodulators like lenalidomide (Revlimid), thalidomide (Thalomid), and pomalidomide (Pomalyst).
 Sometimes, injected drugs are given via an intravenous (in the vein) infusion or a subcutaneous (under the skin) injection.
 Injected drugs used for myeloma maintenance therapy may include daratumumab plus hyaluronidase-fihj (Darzalex Faspro), which has also recently been approved by the U.S. Food and Drug Administration (FDA) to administer via subcutaneous injection.